-Do not wear make-up either on or around the treated area until it is completely healed.
+Do not wear make-up either on or around the treated area until it is completely healed, as this may result in infection.
 Itching around the treated area is a completely normal reaction to the dehydrating that occurs during laser treatment.
 This itching can be eased using a vitamin E ointment or a hydrocortisone cream.

 If the treated area starts to secrete yellowish liquid at any point or begins bleeding, or if you experience any discomfort that hasn’t been described above, then it is important to contact the clinic where the procedure was carried out.
 In case of an extreme reaction, call 999 and/or go straight to your nearest A&E department.

 For more tips, read our laser tattoo removal aftercare instructions.

 One of our friendly sk:n advisors will contact you to answer any questions you may have and help you on your sk:n journey.